Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Introduction

 To address the above challenges, this work proposes a robust and adaptive multi-modal beamforming system for real-world V2X networks.
-Specifically, we first design an end-to-end beamforming framework, termed \textbf{BeamTransFuser}, which employs modality-specific branches to extract features from each sensing source (i.e., camera, LiDAR, radar, and GPS) and incorporates four Transformer-based fusion blocks to model cross-modal dependencies.
+Specifically, we first design an end-to-end beamforming framework, termed \textbf{BeamTransFuser}, which employs modality-specific branches to extract features from each sensing source (i.e., camera, LiDAR, radar, and GPS) and incorporates a hierarchical multi-stage Transformer-based fusion backbone to progressively model cross-modal dependencies across different representation levels.
 This architecture enables more accurate and context-aware beamforming decisions in dynamic vehicular environments.
-In addition, to meet the latency constraints of real-time communication tasks, we propose a splitting-based pruning strategy that compresses the model into a lightweight version suitable for edge deployment.
+In addition, beyond improving beam prediction accuracy, we further consider the latency constraints of real-time communication tasks and propose a splitting-based pruning strategy that compresses the model into a lightweight version suitable for edge deployment.
 This strategy customizes the pruning process for different modules based on their architectural characteristics, enabling substantial parameter reduction while maintaining performance.
 Such compression significantly reduces inference latency and computational load, making the system more suitable for real-time deployment.
 Finally, to ensure robustness under missing modality conditions, we incorporate a generative model that reconstructs absent modality features based on the available inputs.
-This enhances the model's adaptability by bridging the gap between partial observations and the expected input of BeamTransFuser, thereby improving system reliability in practical deployments. \textbf{To the best of our knowledge, this is the first work that employs multi-modal sensing data for beamforming while explicitly considering practical deployment constraints, including real-time inference, edge resource limitations, and incomplete sensor observations.}
+This enhances the model's adaptability by bridging the gap between partial observations and the expected input of BeamTransFuser, thereby improving system reliability in practical deployment scenarios with incomplete sensing conditions.
+To the best of our knowledge, this is the first work that employs multi-modal sensing data for beamforming while explicitly considering practical deployment constraints, including real-time inference, edge resource limitations, and incomplete sensor observations.
 Our main contributions are summarized as follows: \begin{itemize} \item We propose an end-to-end deep learning framework BeamTransFuser, which leverages heterogeneous multi-modal sensing data to enable intelligent beamforming in vehicular networks.
 By jointly reasoning over all available modalities, the proposed architecture significantly improves beam prediction accuracy in dynamic vehicular environments.